 Meaning

-The message behind “I like to have a thing suggested rather than told in full.
-When every detail is given, the mind rests satisfied, and the imagination loses the desire to use its own wings.” revolves around wisdom.
-It suggests that wisdom grows through experience, making it relatable to many people's experiences.
+In the quote “I like to have a thing suggested rather than told in full.
+When every detail is given, the mind rests satisfied, and the imagination loses the desire to use its own wings.,” the emphasis is on wisdom.
+It highlights the thought that wisdom grows through experience while implying that understanding takes time.

 Theme